-Your course enrolment officer will write down the number of General Education subjects you should take in 1991 on your enrolment form.
+Your course enrolment officer will write down the number of General Education subjects you should take in 1992 on your enrolment form.
+Ensure that:

-- You know what your timetable for your course is for 1991, especially: - When you are scheduled to take General Education subjects.
-See "Timetabling" above for further information about timetabling arrangements. - •You are familiar with the range of subjects to be offered, including when they are timetabled. - •You have a reasonable idea of which General Education subjects you would like to enrol in.
+- You know what your timetable for your course is for 1992, and when you are scheduled to take General Education subjects. - You are familiar with the range of subjects to be offered, including when they are timetabled.
+This is provided in the Centre for Liberal and General Studies Catalogue. - You have a reasonable idea of which General Education subjects you would like to enrol in.